shawngraham/cdh2020/content/en/tutorials/excel.md

 When you save your work in Excel, an Excel file can contain numerous sheets, charts, interlinkages, and other quite complex objects.
 If you 'save as' and select 'csv', you'll _only_ get the data in the spreadsheet sheet currently active - plus a whole bunch of end-of-the-world warnings from Excel.

 4. Pivot Tables
 Pivot tables are a very useful feature of Excel; they are a way of summarizing quite complex tables and visualizing the summaries.
 But I won't discuss them now.
-Instead, once you do the Topic Modeling Tool walk through, check out the final section in the official documentation on 'Build a pivot table' ([here](https://senderle.github.io/topic-modeling-tool/documentation/2017/01/06/quickstart.html)).
+Instead, once you do the Topic Modeling Tool walk through later in the course, check out the final section in the official documentation on 'Build a pivot table' ([here](https://senderle.github.io/topic-modeling-tool/documentation/2017/01/06/quickstart.html)).

 I'm not going to invest much time in Excel; but here's some [more guidance from Microsoft itself.](https://support.office.com/en-us/article/Basic-tasks-in-Excel-dc775dd1-fa52-430f-9c3c-d998d1735fca)